Rodrigossz/CV/README.md

 ## Cloud Solutions Architect at Microsoft

-Some cool projects from my Azure CSA role, since 2015.
+Some cool projects from my Azure CSA role, from Nov 2015 until Nov 2017.
+During this period, I worked with some of the largest companies in Brazil, helping their journeys to cloud computing.
+One of them has increased cloud consumption by dozens of times, becoming TOP 3 Azure customers in Brazil.
+IoT, AI, and Data Lake projects helped drive this adoption growth.

 ### IoT + Modern Data Warehouse solution for Wind Farms - August 2017